top of page

 QUOTE OF THE WEEK

-Tom Dheere is the VO Strategist, a voice over business & marketing coach and demo producer since 2011.
+Tom Dheere is the VO Strategist, a voice over business & marketing coach since 2011.
 He is also a voice actor with over 20 years of experience who has narrated just about every type of voiceover you can think of.
 When not voicing or talking about voicing, he produces the sci-fi comic book Agent 1.22.

 Comments